Amazon blaming Trump over Pentagon contract loss, judge says

 Amazon's legal complaint against the Pentagon is sealed.
 A federal judge summarized its arguments in comments released Thursday.

 The Pentagon awarded the cloud computing contract to Microsoft in October.
 Federal Claims Court Judge Patricia Campbell-Smith said at a Nov.
-26 hearing that Amazon is arguing that the procurement process was compromised and negatively affected by Trump's publicly expressed bias.
+26 hearing that Amazon is arguing that the bidding process was compromised by Trump's bias.
 Audio from the hearing was released publicly Thursday.

 The judge said Amazon has determined that the procurement process was not only "arbitrary and capricious decision-making" but was also “compromised and negatively affected by the bias expressed publicly by” Trump.
 She said Amazon is seeking a permanent injunction prohibiting the Pentagon from going forward with awarding the contract to Microsoft.